Parrot Plucking Series: Grooming a Parrot to Prevent Plucking Feathers

 Towel your bird, as described above, for the procedure and have styptic powder handy in case of bleeding.
 You can use cat claw clippers for this procedure, too.
 Take off only the sharp tip, approximately 1/8”.
 Cutting the claw too short is painful and traumatizing.
 For medium to large birds, it is helpful to have two people participate in the trimming process.
 One person can hold the foot and uncurl the toes while the other does the actual trimming.

 For a painless, safer way to trim nails, we recommend using a Dremel Rotary Tool with a sandpaper tip.
 You can purchase a Dremel Rotary Tool at any hardware store.
 Purchase the 100 Series, as you need only a low speed to trim nails and beaks.
 These devices cauterize while they trim, eliminating a bleeding problem.
 Unless the nail is highly overgrown only take off the sharp tip.
-But even so, it is wise to still, only take off about 1/8” and always have some Styptic Powder on hand.
-Be sure to go slow because the Dremel takes off a lot quicker than you think.
+But even so, it is wise to still, only take off about 1/8”.
+Be sure to go slow because the Dremel sands the nail and beak a lot quicker than you think.
 A nervous bird may tightly curl its toes to avoid the trim.
 Once again, it will help to have a partner who can hold the bird and gently straighten out the toe.
 If your bird’s nails and beak are extremely overgrown, seek the help of a professional.

 A third popular way to manage nail and beak growth is to use pedicure-style bird perches.
 These perches have bonded safe, sandpaper-like textures that trim the nails and beak.
 Some of the better quality brands bond the surface directly to a natural branch surface.
 Concrete perches should be avoided as they dry out the birds foot pads.
 Place the pedicure perch in a favorite perching location so that it gets plenty of use.